dsyer/js-modules/README.md

 </html>
 ```

 It would break if the module we required itself needed to `require()` another module.
-We could try and fix that by defining our own `require()` function using the code above, but sadly this will not work because it has to be asynchronous (as can be seen from the presence of `await`); with CommonJS `require()` is synchronous.
-In Node.js we can make it work with the "module" built in package:
+We could try and fix that by defining our own `require()` function using the code above, but sadly this will not work because it has to be asynchronous (as can be seen from the presence of `await`), while CommonJS `require()` is synchronous.
+In Node.js there is a "module" built-in package that saves the day:

 ```javascript
 await import('module').then(module => globalThis.require = module.createRequire(import.meta.url));